MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdtf/nf-wdtf-iwdtfstrings2-get__newenum.md

 ---
 UID: NF:wdtf.IWDTFStrings2.get__NewEnum
 title: IWDTFStrings2::get__NewEnum (wdtf.h)
-description: Learn how the get__NewEnum method gets a new iteration variable that the For Each loop structure implicitly uses.
+description: Learn how the get__NewEnum method of the IWDTFStrings2 interface gets a new iteration variable that the For Each loop structure implicitly uses.
 old-location: dtf\iwdtfstrings2__newenum.htm
 tech.root: dtf
 ms.date: 04/04/2018